IntersectMBO/cardano-world/docs/environments.md

 Recieves updates for official releases, release candidates and occasionally custom tags that aren't candidates for release

-Upgrade Stragegy: Deploy all nodes with every request
+Upgrade Strategy: Deploy all nodes with every request

 Changes Requested by: Release Manager
 Approvals Required: SRE Director or SRE Resident Manager